shipitjs/shipit/README.md

 ### Events

-Shipit has several events describe in the workflow, you can add custom event and listen to events.
+You can add custom event and listen to events.

 ```js
 shipit.task('build', function () {